Client Results

 What Rob Found

-Referred by one of Elecosoft's key resellers, Rob assessed the situation and identified the central challenge: nobody had defined what problem Powerproject specifically owned in the U.S. context.
-The product had a genuine differentiator — it was significantly easier to learn than incumbent software, which meant companies needed less training and could onboard new hires faster.
+Nobody had defined what problem Powerproject specifically owned in the U.S. context.
+The product had a genuine differentiator: it was significantly easier to learn than incumbent software, which meant companies needed less training and could onboard new hires faster.
 In a construction labor market that was chronically tight, that was a meaningful operational advantage.
-But that story wasn't being told.
+But that story was not being told.

 The Shift

-The growth wasn't driven by louder marketing.
+The growth was not driven by louder marketing.
 It was driven by sharper decisions about who to reach, what problem to own, and what proof would move the right buyers.

 The Situation

-"Rob seamlessly embedded with our sales and production teams to define the brand and quickly build interest in the Kinetics Hybrid, managing the multiple marketing channels in a cost-effective and impactful way."Merritt B., former CEO of Crosspoint Kinetics
+"Rob seamlessly embedded with our sales and production teams to define the brand and quickly build interest in the Kinetics Hybrid, managing the multiple marketing channels in a cost-effective and impactful way."Merritt B., former CEO, Crosspoint Kinetics

 The first conversation is 30 minutes.
 No pitch deck.
 A straight read on whether Reveal is the right fit, and if it's not, I'll tell you that too.